Poker Rules – Basic Poker Card Game Rules for Beginners

 Ties

-• Spades, hearts, diamonds, and clubs are the highest to lowest rated suits.
+• Spades, hearts, diamonds, and clubs are the highest to lowest-rated suits.
 You cannot use suits to break a tie in a pot.
-You can use suits in stud and only to break a tie between cards of the same rank (no redeal or redraw).
+You can use suits in stud only to break a tie between cards of the same rank (no redeal or redraw).

 • Each participant gets a card to take action, such as who shifts to a different table.
 While distributing cards, the order begins with the first player on the dealer’s left and moves clockwise (the button position is irrelevant).